t-richards/chemo/README.md

 Chemo can and will eat your lunch.
 Before using this tool, please make a snapshot, system restore point, or other backup of some kind.

+Chemo is currently in a pre-alpha state.
+You probably don't want to use Chemo on your primary machine.
+Unless you are comfortable with performing a fresh installation of Windows or restoring from a backup image, don't use this tool!

+Contributions and feedback are greatly appreciated!

 ## Download

 The latest development build can be [downloaded directly from AppVeyor](https://ci.appveyor.com/project/t-richards/chemo/build/artifacts).